Adelic line bundles on quasi-projective varieties: Positivity of the Deligne pairing

 As $\alpha$ is an arbitrary test form, this finishes the proof.

-\subsection{Positivity of the Deligne pairing}
+\section{Positivity of the Deligne pairing}

-In this subsection, we consider the Deligne pairing for projective varieties in both the geometric case and the arithmetic case.
-We will focus on some positivity results for the purpose later.
+In this section, we consider the Deligne pairing for projective varieties in both the geometric case and the arithmetic case.
+We will focus on some positive results later.
 For simplicity, we will only focus on the flat case.
-For clarity, we do not take the uniform terminology here.
+For clarity, we do not use uniform terminology here.

-\subsubsection{Geometric case}
+\subsection{Geometric case}

 The following easy result asserts that Deligne pairing sends nef (resp. ample) line bundles to nef (resp. ample) line bundles.
-It was proved by Nakayama \cite[Cor.
+Nakayama \ proved it cite[Cor.
 4.6]{Nak}, but we provide a more direct proof here.

 \begin{lem} Let $f:X\to Y$ be a flat morphism of relative dimension $n$ of projective varieties of over a field $k$.
-Let $L_1,\cdots, L_{n+1}$ be line bundles over $X$.
-Then the following are true: \begin{enumerate}[(1)] \item If $\dim Y=1$, then
+Let $L_1,\cdots, L_{n+1}$ be line bundles on $X$.
+Then the following are true: \begin{enumerate} \item If $\dim Y=1$, then

 \item If $L_1,\cdots, L_{n+1}$ are nef, then $\pair{L_1,\cdots, L_{n+1}}$ is nef. \item If $L_1,\cdots, L_{n+1}$ are ample, then $\pair{L_1,\cdots, L_{n+1}}$ is ample. \end{enumerate} \end{lem}

 \begin{proof}